genropy/smartswitch/docs/plugins/development.md

 ## Overview

 SmartSwitch supports a flexible plugin system that allows you to extend handler functionality.
-Plugins can add logging, monitoring, type checking, async support, or any other cross-cutting concern.
+Plugins can add logging, monitoring, type checking, caching, validation, or any other cross-cutting concern.

 > **📖 Deep Dive**: For a comprehensive understanding of the middleware pattern behind plugins, including detailed execution flow diagrams and the reference LoggingPlugin implementation, see the [Middleware Pattern Guide](middleware.md).